Complex and Adaptive Dynamical Systems: A Primer: Robustness of Random Networks

-Noting that the number of next-nearest neighbors $z_2=\langle k^2\rangle-\langle k\rangle$, Eq.\ (\ref{networks1_z2}), we can identify three regimes: \begin{itemize} \item\underline{$1<\alpha\le2$}: $z_1\to\infty$, $z_2\to\infty$\\ $b_c=z_1/z_2$ is arbitrary in the thermodynamic limit $N\to\infty$. \item\underline{$2<\alpha\le3$}: $z_1<\infty$, $z_2\to\infty$\\ $b_c=z_1/z_2\to0$ in the thermodynamic limit.
+Noting that the number of next-nearest neighbors $z_2=\langle k^2\rangle-\langle k\rangle$, Eq.~(\ref{networks1_z2}), we can identify three regimes: \begin{itemize} \item[--]\underline{$1<\alpha\le2$}: $z_1\to\infty$, $z_2\to\infty$\\ $b_c=z_1/z_2$ is arbitrary in the thermodynamic limit $N\to\infty$. \item[--]\underline{$2<\alpha\le3$}: $z_1<\infty$, $z_2\to\infty$\\ $b_c=z_1/z_2\to0$ in the thermodynamic limit.
 Any number of vertices can be randomly removed with the network remaining above the percolation limit.
-The network is extremely robust. \item\underline{$3<\alpha$}: $z_1<\infty$, $z_2<\infty$\\ $b_c=z_1/z_2$ can acquire any value and the network has normal robustness. \end{itemize}
+The network is extremely robust. \item[--]\underline{$3<\alpha$}: $z_1<\infty$, $z_2<\infty$\\ $b_c=z_1/z_2$ can acquire any value and the network has normal robustness. \end{itemize}

-\underline{\bf Biased failure of vertices}\\ What happens when one sabotages the most important sites of a network?
-This is equivalent in removing vertices in decreasing order of their degrees, starting with the highest degree vertices.
-The probability that a given node is active takes then the form
+\runinhead{Biased Failure of Vertices} What happens when one sabotages the most important sites of a network?
+This is equivalent {to} removing vertices in decreasing order of their degrees, starting with the highest degree vertices.
+The probability that a given node is active {then takes} the form

 where $\theta(x)$ is the Heaviside step function